 The power company said these are settlements only with public entities and do not affect claims from residents and businesses.

 “We look forward to engaging with other parties who have a similar interest in good faith settlement efforts,” said Pedro J. Pizarro, president and CEO of Edison International, the parent company of SCE.
 “We also will continue to make substantial investments in our system and enhance our operational practices to reduce the risk of wildfires in our service area and safely provide power to homes and businesses.”

-Last year, Southern California Edison also acknowledged that its equipment was responsible for the 2017 Thomas Fire, which burned through 281,893 acres in parts of Ventura and Santa Barbara counties.
-Funds for Thomas Fire claims are included in the settlement.
+Last year, SCE also acknowledged that its equipment was responsible for the 2017 Thomas Fire, which burned through 281,893 acres in parts of Ventura and Santa Barbara counties.

-The Thomas Fire is considered the second-largest wildfire in California's modern history.
+The Thomas Fire is considered the second largest wildfire in California’s modern history.
 Its size was the equivalent of more than Dallas and Miami combined.
-Two people died, according to Cal Fire.

 The new settlement money will also go to claims for the Koenigstein fire in 2017 and the Montecito mudflow in 2018.
 More than 20 people died during the mudflow, which occurred when rain poured down on barren hillsides recently scarred by fire, sending mud and debris into homes and streets.